joshzcold/python.nvim/README.md

 - [x] Linux

-- [ ] MacOS (Mostly should work)
+- [X] MacOS (Mostly should work)

-  - [ ] I am detecting python interpreters in homebrew.
+  - [X] I am detecting python interpreters in homebrew and hatch.
 Does the community use other methods of installing python?

 - [ ] Windows (Un tested)
   - [ ] Most likely spots where we are mixing up `/` vs `\` in paths